 - A very heavy lungworm burden may cause breathing difficulty, nasal discharge, reduced milk yield, ill thrift, pneumonia, suffocation and death.

-- Lungworms can be identified in a faecal egg count and culture.
+- Lungworms can be identified in a faecal egg count and culture, although this is not as straightforward as for other sheep worms.

 - On post mortem, lungworms can be seen in the airways and lungs.